1996 WTA German Open

-The 1996 WTA German Open was a women's tennis tournament played on outdoor clay courts at the Rot-Weiss Tennis Club in Berlin in Germany that was part of Tier I of the 1996 WTA Tour.
+The 1996 WTA German Open was a women's tennis tournament played on outdoor clay courts at the Rot-Weiss Tennis Club in Berlin in Germany that was part of the Tier I category of the 1996 WTA Tour.
 It was the 27th edition of the tournament and was held from 13 May through 19 May 1996.
 First-seeded Steffi Graf won the singles title.